Angulimala (2003 film): Plot

-Born a Brahmin, Ahimsaka is studying under a guru when he sees a woman named Nantha attempting to commit suicide by jumping off a cliff.
+Born a Brahmin, Ahimsaka is studying under a guru when he sees a woman named Nantha attempting suicide by jumping off a cliff.
 He saves her, but later learns that Nantha was intended to be the bride of his teacher.

 The teacher, angered by Ahimsaka's attention to his wife-to-be, tells his student that the only way he will attain enlightenment is to kill 1,000 people.
 This sets Ahimsaka off on a life as a highwayman, and at first he seeks to kill only bandits and other evildoers.
 To keep track of his victims, he takes a finger from the right hand of each, and wears the fingers around his neck, thus earning him the name Angulimala, "the wearer of a garland of fingers."
 He struggles to find 1,000 victims, so he resorts to killing all who cross his path.
 Nantha, wanting to stop the killing, tries to kill Ahimsaka, but only succeeds in killing herself.

 Eventually, he meets the Buddha himself, who tells Ahimsaka of his wrongful ways and convinces the killer that he can redeem himself by becoming a Buddhist monk.